Rhitabrat/youtube-comments-categorization/README.md

 This repo is for categorizing comments on a youtube video into different categories.
   - negative (grievances, complaints, ...)
   - positive (appreciation, ..)
-  - suggestion (requests,...)
+  - imperative (requests, suggestions, commands, ...)
-  - question (doubts)
+  - question (wh, yrs/no, with question marks)
   - correction
   - others

 ## Requirments
   - Jupyter notebook
-  - google account
+  - google account (onyl if you use scraping tool)

 ## Instructions
   - setup virtual env
   - install the required libraries using "requirements.txt" file. (pip install -r requirements.txt)
-  - run this file "test.ipynb".
+  - run the required file.
-  - "main.ipynb" is the main file but it is little messy.
-However, you can have a look at it.
+  - "main.ipynb" is the main file where new concept is implemented